Growth marketing is one of those terms that gets thrown around like a tennis ball in doggy daycare.

 Third, traditional marketers consider their job done when they’ve successfully acquired a new customer.
 Growth marketers, on the other hand, are also responsible for activating, retaining, and growing the share of wallet of existing customers.

-Fourth, even though every marketer has the opportunity to be “data-driven” these days, growth marketers take that one step further.
-While it’s common for marketers to track quantitative funnel metrics like new contacts and marketing-qualified leads, growth marketers obsess over data that’s closer to the business, like customer lifetime value as well as data from qualitative customer interviews and surveys.
+Fourth, even though every marketer has the opportunity to be “data-driven” these days, a lot of traditional marketing decisions are still based on somebody's opinion.
+And even if marketers track quantitative funnel metrics like new contacts and marketing-qualified leads, growth marketers obsess over data that’s closer to the business, like customer lifetime value as well as data from qualitative customer interviews and surveys.

 Fifth, while traditional marketing is often a function of annual planning, growth marketing recognizes that market conditions are evolving so quickly that marketing needs a more reactive planning cycle.
 That’s why growth marketing follows a cyclical sprint model, where hypotheses are formed quarterly and new tactics and experiments are prioritized and executed on a monthly basis.